 Step 3: Include Your Opening Hours

-Prompt responses to their queries is something that many customers value and by giving them a time frame in which they can expect an answer, you can manage their expectations.
+Prompt responses to their queries are something that many customers value and by giving them a time frame in which they can expect an answer, you can manage their expectations.

 The contact page of Oi Polloi provides a simple table of all its operating times.